 A "happy massage" is a massage that ends with erotic contact between the client and massage therapist.
 Usually, there are tip-offs that erotic contact is on the spa menu—for example, an innuendo in the name of the spa.
 The spa menu also might be worded in such a way that seems off, such as treatments using terms such as "all-body massage," "tantric massage," "thigh massage," or "body-to-body massage."
 Although Asian massages have a long medical and cultural history, “Asian massage” can sometimes be code that a spa performs happy massages.

 Are They Legal?

-It’s the intention of the touching, not the location of it that counts.
-While a deep tissue massage therapist might put their hands on your pelvic floor or another intimate area of the body during treatment, that can be strictly therapeutic.
-Usually, however, this is done after many sessions of building trust with your massage therapist.
+It’s also a breach of a massage therapist’s professional ethics to touch a customer in an erotic manner, even if the touching is consensual.
+If you’re wondering whether your massage therapist is touching you inappropriately, trust your instincts.
+It’s the intention of the touching, not the location of the touching, that counts.
+Although a deep-tissue massage therapist might place his or her hands on your pelvic floor or another intimate area of your body during treatment, this can be strictly therapeutic.
+Usually, however, this is only done after many sessions in which trust is built with a massage therapist.

-What About Happy Ending Massages Overseas?
+What About Happy Massages in Foreign Countries?

 Happy massages are easier to find in overseas, especially in Thailand (Bangkok), Indonesia (Bali).
 However, they're still not always legal.
 Cebu City in the Philippines is known for its lingam massages—which end with a massage of the "lingam"—but even that type of massage was made illegal in 2010.
 Violators of the ban could receive a year in jail and a fine of approximately $100.
 Regardless of where you are in the world, do not assume that you can get erotic contact at a spa.